emvolz-phylodynamics/ebola2014-practical/README.md

 * [P Sabeti: How we'll fight the next deadly virus](https://www.ted.com/talks/pardis_sabeti_how_we_ll_fight_the_next_deadly_virus?language=en)

 ## Installation and setup
-For these analyses, we'll use the `ape`, `treedater', and `skygrowth` packages.
+For these analyses, we'll use the `ape`, `treedater`, and `skygrowth` packages.
 If you need to install this on MS Windows, run the installation script like this:
 ```
 source('msc_epi_ebola_installScript.R')
 ```